-After confirmation that a preschool child is suffering from an infectious disease, and as soon as practical, the family of each child in the group will be notified of the instance of infectious disease, whilst maintaining the privacy of the ill child.
+If there has been confirmation that a preschool child is suffering from an infectious disease educators will notify the families of the children in the same group as the child, whilst maintaining the privacy of the ill child.
 A factsheet will be provided along with the notification including symptoms of the disease and recommended exclusion periods.
-Any child who has received notification of exposure to an infectious disease and shows symptoms should be kept home until symptom free.
+A poster of exclusion periods for all infectious diseases is displayed in the preschool foyer at all times.